Fireside #1

 In our society, in order for there to be a testament, what events have to occur?

 We can therefore understand that the Bible is God's own Will and Testament to His heirs.
 And those who seek to know His will may be counted as heirs.
-Therefore, to learn His will, then, we must read His testament(s).
+Therefore, in order to learn His will we read His testaments.

 One of the greatest witnesses to God's will for His heirs was the author of the book of John (in the New Testament).
 It is also one of the most unique books of the Bible.
-It is a booked penned with all the love one human being could possess for another, and yet is imbued with the legal weightiness of a courtroom testimony.
-Within its chapters we can find answers to any and all questions we may have concerning the true nature and purpose of God.
-And John brings to bear both His love of the person of Jesus Christ, and his own testimony of just whom Jesus Christ truly was, within the opening verses of this amazing book.
+As we read its pages together, I believe you will see why this is one of my favorite biblical books, or letters--epistles.
+It is penned with all the love one human being could possess for another, and yet is imbued with the legal weightiness of a courtroom testimony.
+Within its chapters we can find answers to almost any questions we may have concerning the true nature and purpose of God.
+And John brings to bear both his love of the person of Jesus Christ, and his own testimony of just whom Jesus Christ truly was, within the opening verses of this amazing book.
 For John knew both to whom he wrote his testimony--and he understood precisely what he testified of.
 He also declares multiple witnesses to his own personal testimony.
 This gives his testimony more than ample legal weightiness, for at the time only two witnesses were requisite.

 It is also my own opinion that, should we find ourselves unable to read any of the rest of the glorious books of the Bible, just about everything we need to know to ascertain God's will for us, His heirs, can be found within the pages of the incredible book of John.
 (At this point those who attended the first Fireside gathering contributed questions, which were saved for later, in hope that such questions might indeed be answered as suggested, by the time we finished reading this book).

-And so we begin to read; word by word, line by line:
+And so we begin to read; word by word, and line by line:

 (John 1:1-2)